 Funen Village-Funen Island Open Air Museum, located in an old building complex.
 These are rural buildings from the 18th and 19th centuries that were later rebuilt into a complete village.
 It looks like a small village inside, with corrals, duck ponds, apple trees and gardens.
 It presents the original Danish life style, just like a complete picture of rural life.
 Come here to visit not only to experience Danish rural life, but also to participate in and get close to nature and animals.
 The attitude of living in harmony with nature expressed by Denmark can be seen in Yingfei Village.

 Larger museum and estate, here to learn about rural life and customs in Denmark more than 100 years ago.
 Exhibits in Dane and German trilinguals, brochures with additional Chinese and French.
 Learn more about local customs, but not very interesting.

-The village of Feiying in Odense is a famous old town in Nordic.
-It is also Andersen's hometown.
-Walking into Feiying Village is like entering the life history of Denmark.
-It is very interesting to see those people who lived like 200 years ago and feel as if they were traveling through time and space.
+Funen Village in Odense is a famous northern European town, and it is also the hometown of Andersen.
+Walking into Feying Village is like entering the living history of Denmark.
+It is very interesting to see those people who lived like two hundred years ago and feel as if they traveled through time and space.

 This is a good cultural experience.
-Not only do children like it, but adults also get something.
+Not only children like it, but adults also gain something.